-Ilessed are You, Adonai our God, Sovereign of the Universe, who sanctifies us through the Mitzvot, commanding us to kindle the lights of (Shabbat and) the Day of Atonement.
+Blessed are You, Adonai our God, Sovereign of the Universe, who sanctifies us through the Mitzvot, commanding us to kindle the lights of (Shabbat and) Yom Tov.

 Baruch atah, Adonai Eloheinu, melech ha-olam, shehecheyanu v'kiyemanu v'higiyanu la-z'man ha-zeh.

 Blessed are You, Adonai our God, Sovereign of the Universe, who has kept us in life, sustained us, and enabled us to reach this season.